 The Dorking chicken was revered by the British (and other enthusiasts the world over) for its ability to produce meat, but the eggs produced by the Dorking are wonderful as well!

-The Dorking produces eggs that are white, but some may be considered “tinted” – a creamy color.
-Again, this is an oddity because chickens with red earlobes tend not to produce white eggs.
+The Dorking produces eggs that are white or tinted with a creamy color.
+This is unusual because chickens with red earlobes typically produce brown eggs.

 Another oddity regarding the Dorking is the fact that they are not only good layers, but they are also good at producing meat.
 (Remember, this is what they were hailed for back in Britain.